Originally posted 2019-02-04 17:20:27.

 Technical diving went mainstream.
 It’s not a good thing in all respects.
 Are there issues in modern technical diving?

-Having been actively involved in technical diving for over 15-years as both a diver and instructor, people sometimes ask me how things have changed since I first ‘went to the dark side‘.
+Having been actively involved in technical diving for over 2 decades as both a tech diver and trimix instructor, other divers sometimes ask me how things have changed since I first ‘went to the dark side‘.

 My first encounter with technical divers happened when I was training to become a divemaster in the UK just after the turn of the millennium.
 I was reasonably experienced at the time, having logged around 200 dives, and eagerly dove most weekends.

 The conversations I had with those few divers over a series of weekends both inspired and motivated me.
 They graphically explained the hazards of the dives they did.
 They detailed the physical and mental capabilities, knowledge, and experience they’d needed to survive various incidents that had occurred to them.
 Compared to everything I knew about diving at that time, they seemed like men apart – pioneers and true adventurers.

 I’ll admit that I was hooked from that moment on.
 With equal parts curiosity, trepidation, and ambition, I began researching more about extreme diving.